DerekY2/yawndeer-s-stuff/README.md

 ### From the Chrome Web Store

-1. Find the extension <a href="https://chromewebstore.google.com/detail/sparkling-h2o2/dolaidlinopdijhbmholdeilalbedhjm" target="_blank">on the Chrome Web Store</a>.
+1. Find the extension on <a href="https://chromewebstore.google.com/detail/sparkling-h2o2/dolaidlinopdijhbmholdeilalbedhjm" target="_blank">the Chrome Web Store</a>.
 3. Click "Add to Chrome".

 ### Manual (Locally)